How does short-term disability insurance work for surgery recovery?

 How to Get Short-Term Disability For Surgery

 How do you get short-term disability insurance to cover your surgery recovery?
-You must have coverage in force before the procedure in order to apply for benefits afterward.
+You must have coverage in force before the procedure to apply for benefits afterward.
 Be careful with the terms you use because “getting” can have two distinct meanings.

-This is how the coverage works.
-Make sure that you buy a private policy at least one year before the need arises.
-Do not assume that your state offers a public option covering temporary work absences.
+Make sure that you buy a private policy at least one year before the need arises, and do not assume that your state offers a public option covering temporary work absences.

 - Private plans exclude pre-existing conditions for at least one year after the policy effective date.
 This means that you must purchase coverage one year before your elective (scheduled) operation.

 - State-based public programs will cover pre-existing needs for scheduled operations.
-However, only five states make the benefits available.
+However, only seven states make the benefits available.

 - New Jersey